sham1/ircmsg/README.md

 ircmsg
 ======

-A dynamic-allocation free C99-compatible IRC parsing library.
+A dynamic-allocation free C99-compatible IRC message library.

 Why use this library
 ====================